 The European Union's Strategy for the Danube Region provides a good framework and opportunity for regional cooperation within the priority areas of smart specialization.
 The most relevant priority area of the EU Strategy for the Danube Region is the priority area 7 "Development of the Knowledge Society (research, education and ICT)".
 The Republic of Serbia was appointed as the coordinator of this priority area together with Slovakia, and as one of the objectives of the PA7 is the development of RIS3 in all countries of the Danube region (or their regions) by 2020, and a logical step in the next direction would be to plan future regional cooperation of new and existing RIS3.
 To achieve this, a detailed analysis of all regional strategies and their priority areas is needed to plan possible topics in which cooperation would be most promising.
-The strategy also addresses other important areas that are divided between the 4 pillars: (1) strengthening the region, (2) connecting the region, (3) building prosperity and (4) environmental protection.
+The strategy also addresses other important areas that are divided between the 4 pillars:

 These 4 pillars are divided into 12 priority areas and each priority area could be important for future cooperation.